Convex co-compact groups with one dimensional boundary faces: Proof of Theorem

 \subsection{(1) $\Rightarrow$ (2)}

 Suppose $\cdim_{F_\Omega(x)} \left(\partiali\Cc \cap F_\Omega(x)\right) \leq 1$ for all $x \in \partiali\Cc$.

+Let $\Sc_0$ denote the collection of all properly embedded simplices in $\Cc$ with dimension at least two.
 By Observation~\ref{obs:qdim_of_faces_PES}, $\Cc$ does not contain any properly embedded simplices with dimension three or more.
+Hence $\Sc_0$ consists of two dimensional simplices.

-Let $\Sc_0$ denote the collection of all properly embedded two dimensional simplices in $\Cc$.
+We will construct a collection $\Sc \subset \Sc_0$ of properly embedded two dimensional simplices which are isolated, coarsely complete, and $\Gamma$-invariant (see Definition~\ref{defn:IS}).
+Then Theorem~\ref{thm:main_char_ncc} will imply that $(\Cc, \dist_\Omega)$ is relatively hyperbolic with respect to a family of properly embedded simplices in $\Cc$.

-Using $\Sc_0$ we will construct a collection of properly embedded two dimensional simplices which are isolated, coarsely complete, and $\Lambda$-invariant (see Definition~\ref{defn:IS}).
-The construction is similar to the construction of $\Sc_{\rm core}$ in the proof of Theorem 10.1 in~\cite{IZ2019b}.
+We note that it is possible for $\Sc_0$ to have non-discrete families of parallel maximal properly embedded simplices (see Lemma~\ref{lem:slide_along_faces} and \cite[Section 2.3]{IZ2019b}) and hence the challenge in constructing $\Sc$ is to identify a ``canonical'' simplex in each family of parallel simplices.
+This is accomplished by using a center of mass construction, which is similar to the construction of $\Sc_{\rm core}$ in the proof of Theorem 10.1 in~\cite{IZ2019b}.

+Since the proof is lengthy, we provide a short outline of the steps involved.
+First we prove a technical result, \cref{lem:faces_of_vertices}, which implies that each family of parallel simplices is uniformly bounded (also see Lemma~\ref{lem:slide_along_faces}).
+This uniformity is key in the center of mass construction in Equations \eqref{eqn:center_of_mass_for_parallel_simplices} and \eqref{eqn:canonical_simplex_construction}.
+As mentioned above, this construction identifies one ``canonical" simplex in each family of parallel simplices.
+Once this ``canonical" set of simplices is constructed, the rest of the section (\cref{lem: S is gamma invariant in final argument} to \cref{lem: isolated in final argument}) is devoted to verifying that this family is indeed isolated, coarsely complete, and $\Gamma$-invariant.
+These lemmas are analogues in the naive convex co-compact case of \cref{lem:lines_intersecting} through \cref{lem:cc_collection_is_isolated}.
+The former lemmas play a similar role here as the latter lemmas did in the proof of (1) $\implies$ (2) of \cref{thm:cc_one_d_faces}.

+We now being our proof.
+The key idea behind the proof of the next lemma is the following.
+If the lemma fails, we can use a re-scaling argument to construct a properly embedded two-dimensional simplex $S$ with a vertex $a$ such that $\cdim_{F_{\Omega}(a)}F_{\Omega}(a) \cap \partiali \Cc=1$.
+We can then construct a boundary face of coarse dimension two and reach a contradiction.

 \begin{lemma} There exists $R > 0$ such that: if $S \in \Sc_0$ and $a \in \partial S$ is a vertex of $S$, then

 \end{lemma}

 \begin{proof} Suppose not.
 Then for each $n \geq 1$, there exists a properly embedded properly embedded two dimensional simplex $S_n \subset \Cc$ with a vertex $a_n \in \partial S_n$ where